mgoellnitz/dinistiq/README.md

 } // TestComponent
 ```

-If this is not enough, you can explicitly add some bean to be instaciated in properties files
+If this is not enough, you can explicitly add some beans to be instaciated in properties files

 ```
 unannotatedComponent=dinistiq.test.components.UnannotatedComponent